A multiple-scales framework for branched channel filters: Introduction

 The method of ricochet separation in manta rays, and various other mobula rays, has been further considered by \cite{LeakyChannels}.
 They consider a framework to describe the trade-off between fluid leakage rate and the critical particle size through the branched channels.
-For low Reynolds numbers, they derive an analytic solution for the leaking rate through each branched channel, whereas for larger Reynolds numbers, they rely on numerical simulations.
+For low-Reynolds-numbers, they derive an analytic solution for the leaking rate through each branched channel, whereas for larger Reynolds numbers, they rely on numerical simulations.
 In the latter regime, numerical simulations indicate that altering the branch angle while keeping the branch width constant does not substantially affect the leakage rate.
 In their model, as in a mobula ray's mouth, they assume the pressure at all outlets is atmospheric.
 This differs from a scenario in which a dead-end filter is placed at the main outlet, as this will experience a pressure build-up.
-They provide a relationship between the flow leakage rate and particle cut-off size in both the low and high Reynolds number cases, concluding that the particle cut-off size is smaller for smaller leakage rates.
-In a different approach, \cite{hamann2023suspension} designed and analysed `mucus' and `semi'-cross-flow filters, also motivated by suspension feeders, to explore whether a single filter is possible for microplastic capture without the need for a further dead-end filter.
+They provide a relationship between the flow leakage rate and particle cut-off size in both the low- and high-Reynolds-number cases, concluding that the particle cut-off size is smaller for smaller leakage rates.
+In a different approach, \cite{hamann2023suspension} designed and analysed `semi'-cross-flow filters, also motivated by suspension feeders, to explore whether a single filter is possible for microplastic capture without the need for a further dead-end filter --- later proposing such a filter in \cite{hamann2025self}.

-In this paper, we will build and solve a mathematical model to understand the trade-off between leakage rate and particle size that avoids the need to perform computationally challenging numerical simulations in the high-Reynolds-number laminar regime.
+In this paper, motivated by the industrial idea of ricochet separation for filtration, we build and solve a mathematical model to understand the trade-off between leakage rate and particle size that avoids the need to perform computationally challenging numerical simulations in the high-Reynolds-number laminar regime.
 We will exploit the fact that there are many branched channels in the device and so the proportion of fluid that passes through each one is low, which will give rise to multi-scale behaviour.
-We will use a multiple scales analysis to derive an effective boundary condition that encapsulates the key behaviour in the device.
-Such a strategy has been used in other contexts.
-For instance, when describing Faraday cages, \cite{chapman2015mathematics} and \cite{hewett2016homogenized}, derive an effective boundary condition for the electric potential in a discrete metal cage, smoothing out the effects caused by individual point-sources.
-In a similar approach, \cite{bruna2015effective} use homogenisation to derive an effective diffusive flux condition for the concentration through a thin-film composite membrane over many pore structures.